 Water District No. 2 was issued a compliance schedule by the Westchester County Health Department of 120 days to come up with an approvable treatment plan.
 The Town consulting engineer submitted feasibility for the recommended treatment for PFOA study to the WCDOH.
-WCDOH has indicated that it has no objection to the recommendations of the proposed treatment methods.
-Currently the consulting engineer is preparing a pilot study plan of the proposed ion exchange treatment for WCDOH evaluation.
-It is expected that the application for pilot study plan will be submitted to the WCDOH for approval within the coming weeks.
+WCDOH has indicated that it has no objection to the recommendations of the proposed treatment methods, but require a pilot study prior to implementation.
+Currently the consulting engineer has prepared a pilot study plan of the proposed ion exchange treatment for WCDOH evaluation, which was submitted on March 16, 2023 for approval.
+Once approved by WCDOH, next steps will be taken to install the pilot system and collect the required data.